9 Best Day Trips from Disney World

 6. The Everglades

-Everglades National Park is one of Florida’s most popular natural attractions.
-It’s a 1.5-million-acre wetland preserve on the southernmost tip of the state.
+Everglades National Park is one of Florida’s most popular natural attractions, spanning 1.5 million acres on the southernmost tip of the state.

-The Everglades is comprised of coastal mangroves, pine flatwoods, and sawgrass marshes.
-It’s home to hundreds of animal species, including the American alligator, Florida panther, West Indian manatee, and leatherback turtle.
+The park features a diverse landscape, including coastal mangroves, pine flatwoods, and sawgrass marshes.
+It is home to hundreds of animal species, such as the American alligator, Florida panther, West Indian manatee, and leatherback turtle.

-Guests can explore the everglades via an airboat with guided tours.
-The national park is a way to see some of America’s most interesting flora and fauna, and worthy of a day trip from Walt Disney World.
+Visitors can explore the Everglades on guided airboat tours, which offer a unique way to see some of America’s most fascinating flora and fauna.
+The national park makes for an excellent day trip from Walt Disney World.

 7. Legoland Florida

-Located about an hour away from Disney World, Legoland Florida is a theme park that has over 50 rides spread out over 150 acres.
+Legoland Florida, located about an hour away from Disney World, is a theme park featuring over 50 rides spread across 150 acres.
+The park is primarily aimed at families with children aged 11 and under.

-Legoland Orlando’s attractions include several roller coasters (suitable for younger children) and education exhibits like a model village of scenes and landmarks from around the world (created out of millions of Lego bricks).
+Attractions at Legoland Orlando include several roller coasters designed for younger kids, as well as educational exhibits like a model village showcasing scenes and landmarks from around the world, all created from millions of Lego bricks.

-If you or your children like legos, then this is the ideal day trip from Disney World!
+If you and your children enjoy Legos, this is the perfect day trip from Disney World!

 Address: 1204 Helena Rd, Winter Haven, FL 33884